 Note that for the new LSAT the scoring scale will remain the same: 120 to 180.
 All questions on the scored sections will still be worth 1 raw point each.
 Your total number of correct answers is your raw score, which will then be converted to your scaled score through a conversion table.

-The current LSAT has a 35-minute essay where you pick one side of a "decision prompt" and defend your position.
-Though this essay is not scored and is not included as part of your overall LSAT scaled score, it is a required part of the exam.
+The old LSAT had a 35-minute essay where you pick one side of a "decision prompt" and defend your position.

 None!
 Reading Comprehension and Logical Reasoning will still feature the same types of questions that are already on the current LSAT.
 This means that in order to study for the new LSAT, the only difference is that you would skip over any Logic Games material.
 All the other content remains the same.